 Alerting thresholds for this metric will vary depending on your deployment’s size and utilization.
 Monitoring crashed LRPs and investigating their cause (a troublesome application or a problem with the deployment itself) can help determine what levels to set for alerts.

 This metric tracks the maximum observed time the BBS took to handle a request to all its API endpoints over the previous 60 seconds.
 In other words, it reports the slowest measured request time.
 Increases in BBS request latency will manifest as slow responses to commands from the cf CLI, the Cloud Foundry command line tool.
-PCF recommends a warning threshold of five seconds and a critical alert threshold of 10 seconds for this metric.
+Pivotal recommends a warning threshold of five seconds and a critical alert threshold of 10 seconds for this metric.

-PCF uses the Locket service to register distributed locks to ensure that the correct component processes a request and that the same work isn’t assigned to multiple cells.
+PAS uses the Locket service to register distributed locks to ensure that the correct component processes a request and that the same work isn’t assigned to multiple cells.
 Particularly, the four components that use Locket are the BBS, the Auctioneer, the Route-Emitter, and the TPS Watcher, which sits on the Diego Brain and monitors for crashed LRPs.
 Missing locks can indicate problems with these components.
 Locket also records the presence of Diego cells and therefore can provide a quick overview of Diego health.

 Note that these metrics are reported per Locket instance.